What to Know About Pumpkin Spice Lattes, From a Nutritionist Who Loves Them

 McDonald’s Pumpkin Spice Latte

 I like that Mickey D’s is transparent about their ingredients, but I'm not a fan of the ingredients themselves.
 The McCafe Pumpkin Spice flavored syrup contains: fructose, water, nonfat dry milk, propylene glycol, and 2% or less caramel color, natural flavor, potassium sorbate, xanthan gum, salt, sucralose, and extracts of annatto.
 The big red flag here is all the artificial additives, including faux sweetener (sucralose is the generic Splenda).

 A small PSL made with whole milk contains 270 calories, 9 grams of fat, 41 grams of carb with 39 as sugar, and 10 grams of protein.
 That's more calories, carbs, and sugar than their Baked Apple Pie, which is a good reminder to enjoy a McDonald's PSL as a dessert.

 Homemade Pumpkin Spice Latte

-If you want to enjoy pumpkin spice lattes on the regular, trying making healthied-up versions at home!
-Here's my recipe, which calls for all natural ingredients, packed with nutrients.
+If you want to enjoy pumpkin spice lattes on the regular, try making healthied-up versions at home!
+Here's my recipe, which calls for all-natural ingredients and is packed with nutrients.

 2 Tbsp. canned pumpkin puree